 From figure 18, the water absorption of concrete mixes shows that the control mix (MC) has the lowest water absorption rate of 1.15% as compared to the mix comprising of PKS as partial replacement of coarse aggregate only (M{pks}).
 The result also shows that the rate of water absorption of M{pks} increases above the control mix (MC) of 1.15% to 2.6%.
 At the introduction of 5% RGP content to the mix of concrete consisting of 25% PKS the water absorption rate of the concrete remains the same, but further increase in RGP content to 10% led to an increase in the water absorption of the concrete to 3.31%.
 Subsequent increase in percentage of RGP to 15% saw a minor decrease in water absorption of the concrete to 3.27%.
 At 20% replacement of cement with RGP the rate of water absorption further reduced to 2.72% and upon further replacement of cement at 25% RGP the absorption increased to 3.25%.
-Similar kind of decrease and increase in trend of water absorption of concrete due to the replacement of RGP in percentages to cement was reported in previous investigations by Nwaubani and Poutos (2013) and Lalitha et al. (2016) This trend of water absorption of the concrete consisting of 25% PKS replacement to coarse aggregate and varying percentage replacement of cement with RGP can be attributed to the combination of both PKS and RGP in the concrete while the PKS have a high water absorption rate and a low bulk density compared to that of the coarse aggregate, the RGP with a low specific gravity of 2.58 compared to that of cement of 3.15 (BS 12: 1996).
-Also considering the pozzolanic response among the active silica and the calcium hydroxide, this response produces further gel which fills the pores between particles, as well as segments the nonstop capillary spaces in the concrete.
+Similar kind of decrease and increase in trend of water absorption of concrete due to the replacement of RGP in percentages to cement was reported in previous investigations by Nwaubani and Poutos (2013) and Lalitha et al. (2016) This trend of water absorption of the concrete consisting of 25% PKS replacement to coarse aggregate and varying percentage replacement of cement with RGP can be attributed to the combination of both PKS and RGP in the concrete while the PKS have a high water absorption rate and a low bulk density compared to that of the coarse aggregate, the RGP with a low specific gravity of 2.58 compared to that of cement of 3.15 (BS EN 197-1:2011).
+Also considering the pozzolanic response among the active silica and the calcium hydroxide, this response produces further gel which fills the pores between particles, as well as segments the nonstop capillary spaces in the concrete, that reduces the permeability of the concrete and declines the water absorption rate of the concrete.
 The increase of water absorption of concrete with the increase in RGP content in concrete consisting of 25% PKS replacement to coarse aggregate may be due to existence of free silica in the microstructure of concrete which causes feebleness in the bond among various mechanisms of concrete